zero-art-rs/veil-app/README.md

 # Runs the application, PLATFORM by default is macos
 make run PLATFORM={platform}

-# Use it to update rust dependencies
+# Use it to update rust dependencies with the bridge
 make update

 # To list available devices/platforms: